EthanEFung/ethanefung.github.io/content/posts/exploring-neo4j.md

 ![25 Neo4j player nodes](/neo4j-25-players.png)

-At this point the data doesn't look interesting because we only have two classes of nodes in our graph database.
+At this point the data doesn't look interesting because we only have two kinds of nodes in our graph database.
 So, at this point I used the neo4j driver in a similar process to relate the players to their respective teams.
 Here is the Cypher query that was executed per player per team.